 Used along with @object-id-type to identify the object within a document that is the target of the <related-object> element.
 The @object-id might contain a DOI as content, and the @object-id-type should indicate that this identifier is a DOI.
 The @object-id also might contain the XML ID of the target object.

-Best Practice: For each source, document, and object, an identifier should be specified on the corresponding attribute.
+For each source, document, and object, an identifier should be specified on the corresponding attribute.
 For any related-object link, the @source-id attribute points to the largest publishable unit, for example, an entire book.
-The @document-id attribute points to a major component of the source; for example a chapter, front matter section (Preface) or back matter section (Appendix) of a book.
-Use the @object-id attribute to point to any item within the specified major document component; for example a section, figure, table, or reference within the chapter of the book.
+The @document-id attribute points to a major component of the source, for example, a chapter, front matter section (Preface), or back matter section (Appendix) of a book.
+Use the @object-id attribute to point to any item within the specified major document component, for example, a section, figure, table, or reference within the chapter of the book.

 Where the more specific attributes are populated, the less specific attributes should also be populated.
 For example, if @object-id is specified, then both @document-id and @source-id should also be populated.
 If @source-id points to the intended target (an entire book), then neither @document-id nor @object-id should be specified.